-If a person has reason to believe a POST form has been executed contrary to the wishes of the patient or, if the patient is a ward, contrary to the wishes or best interests of the ward, the person may petition the probate court to have the POST form and conditions of its execution reviewed.
-If the court agrees with the petitioner, it will issue an injunction voiding the effectiveness of the form and prohibiting compliance.
+If a person had reason to believe a POST form had been executed contrary to the wishes of the patient or, if the patient were a ward, contrary to the wishes or best interests of the ward, the person may petition the probate court to have the POST form and conditions of its execution reviewed.
+If the court agreed with the petitioner, it would issue an injunction voiding the effectiveness of the form and prohibiting compliance.

-Life insurance implications
+Life insurance and health insurance implications